MeeraSharma/EE-1/docs/index.md

 ```
 The table below summarized the results obtained from cross validation and compares them against those from the multivariate linear regression.

-#### Summary
+#### Model Statistics

 Models | Multivariate Regression| CV Regression
 -------|------------------|-----------------|
 Heating Load | RC, SA, WA, OH, GA, R2: 0.92, RMSE: 3.01 | RC, SA, WA, OH, GA, R2: 0.91, RMSE: 2.96
 Cooling Load | RC, SA, WA, OH, GA, R2: 0.89, RMSE: 3.20 | RC, SA, WA, OH, GA, R2: 0.89, RMSE: 3.21

-The R-squared values obtained are the same as that obtained from multivariate regression.
-0.91 and 0.89 are pretty good values and suggest that basic linear regression might be enough to understand the dependencies of Heating and Cooling Loads on the explanatory variables.
-However, to avoid running the risk of being too optimistic, we will use some state-of-the-art machine learning tools to build a robust model.
+The R-squared values obtained from the two techniques are pretty close to each other for both Heating as well as Cooling Loads.
+The Root Mean Squared Error for Heating Loads is found to be lower for CV Regression and is only slighttly higher for Cooling Loads, suggesting that Crossvalidated Regression is better than Basic Multivariate Regression.

 # Data Preparation

+In situations where a large number of variables are present in a dataset and high collinearity is evident, we might benefit from a technique called Principal Component Analysis.

 ## Principal Component Analysis

 Principal Component Analysis is a technique used for dealing with high dimensional and correlated data.
-We start with the complete set of factors and generate Principal Components that explain most of the variation in the data.
+We start with the complete set of factors and generate Principal Components that explain most of the variation in the data, thereby reducing the dimensions of the variable space and retaining features that account for most of the variance in the dataset.

-This technique is especially useful in datasets that have a high degree of collinearity amongst the explanatory variables.

 In [97]